cesanta/mongoose/docs/API.md

     int mg_write(struct mg_connection *, const void *buf, int len);

 Send data to the client.
-This function attempts to send all requested data, unlike `write()` standard library call, which might send only a portion of requested data.
+This function guarantees to send all requested data.
+If more then one thread is writing to the connection, writes must be serialized by e.g. using mutex.
 Return: number of bytes written to the client.
-If return value is less then `len`, client has closed the connection.
+If return value is less then `len`, it is a failure, meaning that client has closed the connection.

+    int mg_websocket_write(struct mg_connection* conn, int opcode,
+                           const char *data, size_t data_len);

+Send data to a websocket client.
+If more then one thread is writing to the connection, writes must be serialized by e.g. using mutex.
+This function guarantees to send all data (semantic is similar to `mg_write()`).
+This function is available when mongoose is compiled with `-DUSE_WEBSOCKET`.
+Return: number of bytes written to the client.
+If return value is less then `data_len`, it is a failure, meaning that client has closed the connection.

 ## Embedding Examples